 Step 4: Do some math

 Does your incoming match your outgoing?
 If not, you should be worried – you could be living above your means.
-The trick to successful budgeting is to of course reduces your expenses below your income – WELL below.
+The trick to successful budgeting is to of course reduce your expenses below your income – WELL below.
 Living below your means is the BEST (and most tax and time effective) way to save money and increase your quality of life.

 Consider this: You want an extra $100 a week to allow you to save up for your dream vacation of travelling the world at the end of the year.
 You could get a better paying job or take on extra hours at work, which certainly would boost your income.
-As long as your expenses don’t increase (which is called ‘lifestyle inflation’ you will see an increase in your savings.
+As long as your expenses don’t increase (which is called ‘lifestyle inflation’) you will see an increase in your savings.
 But the hidden cost of taxation erodes your efforts; if you are on a 30% taxation tier, you will need to work an additional third of the time to realise that savings goal.
 Another way to achieve this is to shave $100 a week off your expenses.
-Because your saving dollars that have already been earned and taxed, there is no additional taxation burden.
+Because your saving dollars have already been earned and taxed, there is no additional taxation burden.

 Step 5: Your savings plan

-If you have a particular goal in mind, like a $5000 vacation that you want to go on in 12 months, by dividing that up into weekly amounts you get a realistic number that you can target for your budget.
+If you have a particular goal in mind, like a $5000 vacation that you want to go on in 12 months, by dividing that up into weekly amounts you get a realistic number that you can target for in your budget.
 In this case, the $5000 vacation split over 52 weeks in a year comes out to be $100 a week required savings rate.

 You need to adjust your outgoings to your income, so that you can achieve $100 a week saving; this might mean re-evaluating your spending habits and adjusting them to your values; do you really need that designer clothing, or expensive coffee to go every day, or would you prefer to achieve your savings goal and go on that dream holiday?
 Remember to focus on the end, and use this as motivation to stick to the plan.